| |

 Walk past the locked gate and head north up the road.

 As you walk, occasionally you'll want to scale the berm on the right to get views east down into the canyon.
 At about 10 minutes there's a flat area on the left just past the large two-sided road cut.
 In a certain seasons there is a colony of bee hives.
-At 20 minutes there's a nice view down to the Heaton Flats campground.
+At 20 minutes there's a nice view down to the Heaton Flat campground.
 When the campground is in use, you can hear voices of loud campers.
-The Heaton Flats Trail can be seen snaking up the canyon east from the campground.
+Heaton Flat Trail can be seen snaking up the canyon east from the campground.
 After another 15 minutes you'll arrive at the gully described in the Sierra Club 100 Peaks Section as the route junction for Rattlesnake Peak.

 The Sierra Club Hundred Peaks Section gives this description: